Sam-Malta/Cloud-Nowcasting/README.md

 ## License

-This project operates under the aegis of the [MIT License](LICENSE).
+This project operates under the terms of the [MIT License](LICENSE).

 ## References